 ESPECIALLY, those of us who claim to be His children?

-20 And when they came unto the nations, whither they went, they profaned my holy name; in that men said of them, These are the people of Jehovah, and are gone forth out of his land.
+20 When they came to the nations, wherever they went, they profaned My holy name—when they said of them, ‘These are the people of the Lord, and yet they have gone out of His land.’

 The story of the Jewish people is not one that you would want for anyone.
-Until the coming of Christ, they were the only people that you could go to to find God, and they damaged the reputation of God wherever they went.
+Until the coming of Christ, they were the only people that you could go to, to find God, and they damaged the reputation of God, wherever they went.

 If you are Jewish, that is your legacy.